crashingthedance/blog.crashingthedance.com/_posts/2017-03-22-what_are_the_odds.md

 game

 > While not as exciting as a rematch in the actual championship game, these rematches
 > would bring back memories for those who remember the original.
+A UNC/Kansas
+> rematch would be their record fifth Final Four meeting.

 **2.5%** probability of three Big 12 teams in the Final Four